pldn/LDWizard-old/README.md

 The user is able to create a function or template which the conversion script can use to format/clean a column following a certain description.<!--  Here we need to be more specific -->

-#### Mark the object term for column as IRI

-The user is able to mark the object term of a column as IRI.
-The object term will now be handled as an IRI and won't be needing a datatype/language.

-#### Skipping a column

-The user is able to skip a column, notifying the ETL-conversion that this column should not be taken in account in the conversion script.

 **Priority: High**

 ### 4.2.2 Stimulus/Response Sequences